 A midday snack of a handful of almonds is all you need to keep your eyes and immune system up and running at all times.
-Vitamin E will help your vision and keep it sharp and lasting for a long time to come.
+Vitamin E will help your vision and keep it sharp for a long time to come.

 Our Rebuild Your Vision Ocu-Plus Formula Contains All 17 Vitamins, Minerals, and Herbal Supplements to Improve Your Eye Health!

 awesome article, great!
 Thank you!